kevgo/text-runner/README.md

 ## Custom actions

-Let's create a custom block type.
+Let's create a custom action aka type of block that we can use in our documentation.
 All it does is print "hello world" in the test runner's console output when running.
 It will be triggered via this piece of Markdown: